|Nutrition Facts (per serving)|

-In a small saucepan, heat 1 cup water and 3 tbsp butter over medium heat until butter is melted.
+In a small saucepan, heat 1 cup water and 3 tablespoons butter over medium heat until butter is melted.
 Remove from heat and allow to cool until warm.

 In a small bowl, add 1/2 cup warm water and the dry yeast.
 Stir yeast until it is dissolved.
 Set bowl aside and continue with the next step.

 In a large bowl, mix buttermilk, honey, sugar, salt, and vinegar.
 When the butter water is warm to the touch, pour it into the large bowl.
 Add yeast water.

 When the dough is too stiff to mix with the wooden spoon, about 5 cups, turn out onto a floured board.

 Preheat oven 375 F. Form dough into two loaves.
 Place in buttered bread pans.

 Place in oven and bake for 45 minutes or until golden brown.
 Remove from pans and let cool on a rack or dishtowel.